gowrish28gog/Assisted_learning_app/README.md

 # Personalized Learning Assistant

-An LLM based learning assistant that will help students understand and retain material better.
+An LLM based learning assistant that will help students understand and retain materials better.

 ## Motivation